SOX Testing: How to Build a Well-Rounded Testing Program

 2. Ensure the control is being performed throughout the entire period and by the assigned process owner.

 3. Ensure the control has been successful in preventing or detecting any material misstatements.
-In short, control testing validates the design and operating effectiveness.
+In short, control testing validates the design and operating effectiveness of in-scope controls.

-SOX tests may include a variety or combination of testing procedures including ongoing evaluation, observation, inquiries with process owners, walkthrough of the transaction, an inspection of the documentation, and/or a re-performance of the process.
+SOX tests may include a variety or combination of testing procedures including ongoing evaluation, observation, inquiries with process owners, a walkthrough of the transaction, an inspection of the documentation, and/or a re-performance of the test or process.

 4. Assessing Deficiencies in SOX